This Day In Music: September 15

 September 15, 1952 ~ Rock drummer, singer Kelly Keagy, full name Kelly Dean Keagy, born in Eugene, Oregon, USA ~ Touring member of Rubicon.
 Along with guitarist Brad Gillis the only other member to have played in every incarnation of Night Ranger, best known for their Billboard top 10 hits 1984's Sister Christian and 1985's Sentimental Street, both with lead vocals by Keagy.
 Other well known songs include When You Close Your Eyes, Four In The Morning (I Can't Take It Anymore) and Goodbye.
 Also worked with King Of Hearts, the Mob and guested on bandmate Gillis' 1993 solo debut Gilrock Ranch

-September 15, 1950 ~ Anthony Lacen, commonly known as tubist, bandleader Tuba Fats Lacen, born in New Orleans, Louisiana, USA ~ Worked with the Young Tuxedo Brass Band, Ernest Doc Paulin, the Onward Brass Band, the Treme Brass Band, the Olympia Brass Band, and others.
-Married with blues shouter Linda Young ~ Lacen passed away in 2004
+September 15, 1950 ~ Anthony Lacen, commonly known as tubist, bandleader Tuba Fats Lacen, born in New Orleans, Louisiana, USA ~ Worked with the Young Tuxedo Brass Band, Ernest Doc Paulin, the Onward Brass Band, the Treme Brass Band, and the Olympia Brass Band.
+Lacen was married to blues shouter Linda Young ~ Lacen passed away in 2004

 September 15, 1947 ~ William Taylor Bryans, commonly known as funk, rock, world drummer, singer, engineer, producer, songwriter, film composer Billy Bryans, born in Montreal, Canada ~ Cited by renowned producer Daniel Lanois as an inspiration.
 Well-known for his association with the Downchild Blues Band, including producing the band's first notable hit Flip Flop & Fly.
 Co-founding member of the Parachute Club.
 Especially noted for producing Lillian Allen's award-winning albums Revolutionary Tea Party and Conditions Critical.
 Co-wrote the soundtrack to the 1989 thriller Office Party.
 Also noted for helping promote Latin music in Canada in the 2000s, advancing the careers of Laura Fernandez, Aline Morales, and Alex Cuba ~ Bryans passed away in 2012

 September 15, 1945 ~ Opera singer Jessye Norman, full name Jessye Mae Norman, born in Augusta, Georgia, USA ~ Debuted with the Deutsche Oper Berlin in 1968 following winning an ARD International Music Competition.
-Would go on to sing with renowned orchestras including La Scala, the Opera Company Of Philadelphia, the Metropolitan Opera, the Lyric Opera of Chicago, the Paris Opera, the Royal Opera, and others ~ Norman passed away in 2019
+Would go on to sing with renowned orchestras including La Scala, the Opera Company Of Philadelphia, the Metropolitan Opera, the Lyric Opera of Chicago, the Paris Opera, and the Royal Opera ~ Norman passed away in 2019

 September 15, 1941 ~ Singer Signe Anderson born in Seattle, Washington, USA ~ Original singer for the Jefferson Airplane.
 Present on their debut album Jefferson Airplane Takes Off, notably on her signature song Chauffeur Blues.
 Left the band in late 1966, replaced by Grace Slick ~ Anderson passed away in 2016

-September 15, 1940 ~ Mariachi, norteño singer, actor Cornelio Reyna, full name Cornelia Reyna Cisneros, born in Reynosa, Mexico ~ Formed Los Relámpagos Del Norte with Ramón Ayala, known for songs such as Mil Noches, Tu Traicion, Lagrimas De Mi Bario and their best-known Ya No Llores.
-Active as a solo artist since the early 1970s, appearing in over 30 films and recording some 60 albums.
+September 15, 1940 ~ Mariachi, norteño singer Cornelio Reyna, full name Cornelia Reyna Cisneros, born in Reynosa, Mexico ~ Formed Los Relámpagos Del Norte with Ramón Ayala, known for songs such as Mil Noches, Tu Traicion, Lagrimas De Mi Bario and their best known Ya No Llores.
+Active as a solo artist since the early-1970s, appearing in over 30 films and recording some 60 albums.
 Notable hits include Me Sacaron Del Tenampa, Lagrimas De Mi Barrio and Me Caiste Del Cielo ~ Reyna passed away in 1997

 September 15, 1938 ~ Songwriter, producer Sylvia Moy born in Detroit, Michigan, USA ~ Best known as staff songwriter at Motown, especially closely associated with Stevie Wonder.
 Moy co-wrote songs such as My Cherie Amour, I Was Made To Love Her, and Never Had A Dream Come True for Stevie Wonder, Honey Chile and Love Bug (Leave My Heart Alone) for Martha & the Vandellas, and It Takes Two for Marvin Gaye & Kim Weston ~ Moy passed away in 2017